Avalon Park, Florida

 Avalon Park is a neighborhood community located in unincorporated Orange County, Florida, United States which is built on the principle of New Urbanism, also known as Neo-Traditionalism.

 Community

 Avalon Park covers 1860 acre of land in southeastern Orange County, east of Alafaya Trail and south of State Road 50.
 Avalon Park is one of several New Urban communities in the Orlando metro area; other examples include Celebration, Florida and Baldwin Park.
-It has been described as "urban suburbia", and was planned as a diversified community for mixed income levels.
-The community is organized in a series of villages surrounding a core Town Center area, and features reduced parking and efficient bus routes.
-Residential development includes a mix of condominiums, apartments, town homes, and traditional homes.
-Avalon Park's design also includes space for storefronts, restaurants and other businesses in the community's downtown area.
+It has been described as "urban suburbia," and was planned as a diversified community for mixed income levels.
+The community is organized in a series of villages surrounding a core Town Center area.
+Residential development includes a mix of condominiums, apartments, townhomes, and traditional homes.